.

 In my small hometown, there was a very old hotel located near the heart of the city that had been around since the early 1800s (nearly 200 years).
 It was finally demolished a few years back and I found my reaction to that a little bit surprising; I was a little upset and not entirely sure why.
 Perhaps because it was a familiar landmark I remember since childhood (after all - at five stories high - it was easily the largest structure in town) or perhaps because I recalled so many old black-and-white pictures of the place in its heyday.
 I wondered what this place was like when it was first built and it's hard to say who'd stayed there over the years.
 After all, where I come from is along the Ohio River, which was a popular route of travel for European settlers and political figures during the 19th century.
 Sure, the place was run down, possibly had major structural damage and was rumored to be filled with vagrants, bums and drug addicts, but deep down inside I hated the fact that no one bothered to restore or renovate it.
 You know, save it; save a piece of history.
 But I guess that's what we call progress; tearing down the old to make way for the new (though in this case, in place of the now-extinct hotel is just a vacant and usually overgrown lot).

-Witchcraft is about (at least in part) the perils of progress and how 'making way for the new' with no reverence for, or undestanding of, the old, can lead to disasterous consequences.
+Witchcraft is about (at least in part) the perils of progress and how 'making way for the new' with no reverence for, or understanding of, the old, can lead to disastrous consequences.
 The film opens with the distressing sight of a bulldozer leveling ground in a cemetery, crushing tombstones in its path.
 Morgan Whitlock (Lon Chaney Jr.) is understandably furious since his family plot, which had been there for centuries, has just been destroyed.
 He'd already been warned numerous times that developers who purchased the land were planning to build new houses there (the town is having a sudden population boost) and was given the opportunity to relocate the graves, but Morgan was unwilling to budge.
 After all, many of his ancestors are buried there.
 And since his ancestors are witches and warlocks, he definitely knows it's not a bright idea to desecrate their resting places.

 Wealthy land developer Bill Lanier (Jack Hedley), whose business partner Myles Forrester (Barry Lineham) was actually the one to OK the bulldozing over the Whitlock graves, and his family are then promptly haunted by the ghost of 17th Century witch Vanessa Whitlock (Yvette Rees), a great-great-great-great (or maybe great-great-great-great-great) grandmother of Morgan's.
 As rumor has it, Vanessa had been captured by townsfolk and buried alive for practicing the black arts.
 Those responsible for her early entombment were distant relatives of the Lanier clan, so needless to say Vanessa has a bone to pick with the Lanier descendants.
 Bill, along with his former tennis champion wife Tracy (Jill Dixon), his aunt Helen (Viola Keats), his younger brother Todd (David Weston) and his elderly grandmother Malvina (Marie Ney), who refuses to walk and hasn't left her bedroom since her husband died, all become targets.